DinisSousa2003/The-Turtle-Maze/README.md

 All the levels where design by me, as well as menu's and the tiles on game. (except for backgroung bricks, although I altered them)

-Game logo made by Kwanza.
+Game logo made by Kwanza (Zé Miguel MIEIC06).

 P.S.: The Turtle Slayer, despite evil, has excellent music taste, as everywhere in the dungeon you can here the instrumental of the music 'Happy Together' by The Turtles.
 Very adequate for a Turtle Slayer I would say.